hack4her/hack4her.github.io/data.md

 Your data will be stored securely and will only be kept for as long as necessary to fulfill the purposes mentioned above, after which it will be securely deleted.

+## Consent for Photography and Filming
+By attending the Hack4Her event, you consent to be photographed and filmed during the course of the event.
+These images and footage will be used by VU Amsterdam Employees and Event Organizers for promotional and archival purposes, including in publications, on websites, and in social media.

+We take your privacy seriously and strive to ensure that all imagery and recordings are used responsibly.
+If you have concerns about being photographed or filmed, please reach out to us prior to the event at [this](mailto:hack4her2024@gmail.com) Email.

 ## Your Rights

 Under GDPR, you have the right to: